Consumer Information Disclosures

-Welcome to our Consumer Information and Gainful Employment Disclosure website.
+Welcome to FVI’s Consumer Information Disclosure page.
 Here you will find the campus catalog, tuition and fees, and other various consumer information that is required by federal regulations and in accordance with school policy.
 The information presented here is to help you make informed decisions about your education.

-It is required by the U.S. Department of Education that Florida Vocational Institute reports and discloses specific information about its school’s programs in a clear, prominent, user-friendly, and easily understood manner.
+It is required by the U.S. Department of Education that FVI School of Nursing and Technology reports and discloses specific information about its school’s programs in a clear, prominent, user-friendly, and easily understood manner.
 The intent of the requirement is to enable students to make an informed choice about a program of study.
-To this end, Florida Vocational Institute will provide the following information:
+To this end, FVI School of Nursing and Technology will provide the following information:

 1. Occupations by Program